Food and Drug Administration, HHS.

 E. Current Good Manufacturing Practices (CGMP)/QS Regulation/MDR Compliance

 Based on experience with the MDDS and similar devices, FDA believes that most manufacturers of these devices already have quality systems in place as part of good business practices.
-Good quality systems would include complaint-handling procedures.
+Good Start Printed Page 8649quality systems would include complaint-handling procedures.
 FDA's QS requirements are flexible and FDA believes that these manufacturers will be able to conform their systems to FDA requirements with little difficulty or cost.
 Manufacturers are already required to report to FDA whenever they learn that their device may have caused or contributed to a death or serious injury to a patient.
 The costs of complying with these requirements will be relatively small, but will vary depending on the number and nature of the devices manufactured and the state of the firm's existing quality system.
 Based on our understanding that the industry generally has in place measures to ensure quality, we believe most firms will be able to adapt their systems to meet FDA's QS and MDR regulations for not more than $20,000.
 This cost would not be imposed by this final rule; it is an existing burden that manufacturers may not have fully incurred because of FDA's exercise of enforcement discretion with manufacturers of MDDSs.

 Because manufacturers have not been required to register and list, we cannot be positive all firms have existing measures to ensure quality, and we cannot rule out the possibility that some manufacturers will face greater costs.
 If a manufacturer has no quality system in place, we estimate that it would cost less than $20,000 to establish a quality system plus the annual cost of a full-time employee to manage such a system.
 Comments to the proposed rule estimated the cost of such an employee, including benefits, to be $143,000 per year.